sidart/bizdom/_posts/2021-09-22-the-making-of-marico.md

 At the same time a Calcutta based Shalimar Chemical (it was founded by Prakritinath Bhattacharjee in 1941) was gaining ground, riding on their success of smaller packs.

 ### The Market Visit
+> If you’re going to do something, do something that matters.

 Harsh decided to visit market to have a deeper understanding of demand.
 Since Nagpur was closer than Calcutta (Shalimar's hub), Harsh first went to the Nagpur market.
 ‘It was an eye-opener for me', he will later said.
 The Nagpur visit was followed by a visit to Calcutta and here, too, he was fascinated at the retail opportunity that existed in the market for Parachute.

 ### The Packing